RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/GALigandDock.md

 ```

 The tag `<GALigandDock>` defines several options associated with the mover, mostly dealing with properties of the grid computation, but several "global" protocol options as well:

 * **scorefxn** - the scorefunction used in docking.  _gen_bonded_ should be on with weight 1.0!
+* **scorefxn_relax** - the scorefunction used in final relaxation.  _gen_bonded_ should be on with weight 1.0!
+* **runmode** - supports 4 umbrella modes which calles pre-defined parameters for purposes:
+"dockflex" [default]: Run docking with flexible ligand and _RECEPTOR_ (upto backbone flexibilty)
+"dockrigid": Run docking with flexible ligand only
+"VSH": High-accuracy virtual screening.
+Run docking with flexible ligand & receptor sidechains followed by entropy estimation.
+"VSX": Express virtual screening.
+Run docking with flexible ligand only & simple scheduling followed by faster entropy estimation.

+More advanced options:
 * **grid_step**, **padding** - when building a grid covering the binding pocket, use this grid spacing, and pad the area by this amount.  **0.25** and **5** is recommended.
 * **hashsize**, **subhash** - Parameters controlling how the grid computation is handled.
 At a grid_step of 0.25, **8** and **3**, respectively, lead to best performance
 * **nativepdb** - if given, ligand RMS will be reported in the output